uc-carpentries/uc-carpentries.github.io/get-involved.md

 Interested in participating in the Carpentries community on campus?
 Join the UChicago Carpentries Club!

-We currently meet on the third Monday of the month at 3:30pm in Searle 236.
+We currently meet on the 4th Wednesday of the month at noon in Searle 236.
+Find upcoming meetings on our [Calendar](https://uc-carpentries.github.io/calendar/).
 Our upcoming meetings are:

-- **October 21, 2019**: Recap of fall Software Carpentry and Data Carpentry workshops
+- **February 26, 2020**
-- **November 18, 2019**: How to organize a workshop in your department, taught by Arjun and Briana
+- **March 25, 2020**

 Please contact uccarpentries@gmail.com to be added to our instructor Slack channel!